-Fall classes begin on August 17, and registration is open.
+Summer classes begin on May 17, and registration is open.

-PTC will be providing a mix of course options for the fall semester, including expanded online options, and courses that are a mix of face-to-face and online instruction that can be delivered while ensuring social-distancing protocols are followed and appropriate safety measures are in place.
+PTC will be providing a mix of course options for the summer semester, including face-to-face and expanded hybrid and online options.
 Courses with a lab, shop or clinical component will meet in person in small numbers as directed by faculty.
-Learn more here.